Azure/slm-innovator-lab/3_llmops-aistudio/3_3_optimizing/lab3.3_evaluation_en.md

 ---
 layout: default
-title: Lab3.3 Evaluate your models using Prompt Flow to keep optimizing (EN)
+title: Lab3.3.1 Evaluate your models using Prompt Flow to keep optimizing (EN)
 permalink: /3_3_evaluation_en/
-parent: Lab3.3 Overview
-nav_order: 3
 ---

 # Lab3.3 Evaluate your models using Prompt Flow to keep optimizing